Jose Altuve Player Props: Astros vs. Angels

-Jose Altuve -- 1-for-4 in his most recent game -- will be in action for the Houston Astros versus the Los Angeles Angels, with Shohei Ohtani on the hill, on June 2 at 8:10 PM ET.
+After going 0-for-4 in his most recent game, Jose Altuve and the Houston Astros take on the Los Angeles Angels (who will start Patrick Sandoval) at 4:10 PM ET on Saturday.

-In his most recent game he had a one-hit showing (1-for-4) against the Angels.
+In his most recent game he had a hitless showing (0-for-4) against the Angels.

 Jose Altuve Game Info & Props vs. the Angels